Tommy-Bada/ElectPoll/README.md

   <p>
     Our code is deployed <a href="https://elect-poll.netlify.app/">here</a>.

-    But if you wish to run it on a local server, you can always download the codebase and run on VS Code or any other IDE's that allows for editing of static websites.
+But if you wish to run it on a local server, you can always download the codebase and run on VS Code or any other IDEs that allows for editing of static websites.
+The website is still static because we are not done with it.
   </p>
 </details>